 THE MYTH ABOUT NOT TIPPING OWNERS

 It is not uncommon to read articles that tell you that IF the individual providing the service is also the owner of the company, you do not technically need to tip them.
 Here is my take on that:

 If you were to go out to eat, you would not tip the owner of the restaurant, right?
-BUT, if the owner was also the person taking your order, making sure you’re taken care of, bringing your food and topping off your drinks, then YES, you would absolutely give them a tip, right?
+But if the owner was also the person taking your order, making sure you’re taken care of, bringing your food and topping off your drinks, then you would absolutely give them a tip.

 It’s my opinion that it works the same for your wedding pros.

 If you are using a DJ who is subcontracted to work for a company, you would tip the DJ, not the owner.
 But if the owner was also the DJ working with you throughout the process AND their playing some killer tunes on your wedding day and keeping all of your guests on the dance floor all night long, then it’s a great idea to pass along a tip to them.

 How Much: $50 if you’re married by a judge, clerk or officiant.
 Clergy members, in general, don’t accept tips, so instead, make a donation to the appropriate house of worship.